UncleJerry/Filmroom/README.md

 ## Photo Factory

 This is a final project of the course named Software Engineering.
 It has friendly UI, and real-time rendering for input image or RAW file.
-More features are included at report.PDF file in that folder
+More features are included at report.PDF file in that folder.